Marlow-Hunter 18: Design

-The Marlow-Hunter 18 differs form the Hunter 170 in that it has more length and more waterline length, a higher length to beam ratio and more sail area.
+The Marlow-Hunter 18 differs from the Hunter 170 in that it has more length and more waterline length, a higher length to beam ratio and more sail area.

 The Marlow-Hunter 18 is a small recreational dinghy, built predominantly of fiberglass, with a balsa-cored deck and hull.
 The hull has a hard chine and a bow hollow.
 It has a cuddy space covered with a snap-fastener canvas cover for stowage.
 It has a fractional sloop rig, a plumb stem, an open reverse transom, a transom-hung swing-up rudder controlled by a tiller with an extension and a folding centerboard keel.
 It displaces 836 lb empty and can carry four people to a maximum of 936 lb.

 The boat has a draft of 52 in with the centerboard extended and 6 in with it retracted, allowing beaching or ground transportation on a trailer.
 The boat has no provisions for mounting a motor.

 Factory standard equipment includes a jib and a loose-footed mainsail.
 Factory options include a gennaker.